 2) Black and white cats are black-and-white colored cats are friendly, good-natured and calm but tend to wander off, according to All Pet News.

-We couldn’t find the actual study to confirm this information.
-We did note that in an article about 10 pets that were reunited with their families after years of being lost, three of the five cats shown were black and white.
+While I couldn’t find the actual study to confirm this information, I did notice that in an article about 10 pets that were reunited with their families after years of being lost, three of the five cats shown were black and white.

 Coincidence?
 I’m not sure, but it’s probably a good idea to keep your piebalds indoors.

-3) The World’s loudest purr was from a black and white cat named Merlin, who set the record in 2015, relates https://www.pets4homes.co.uk/pet-advice/ten-interesting-facts-about-black-and-white-cats.html
+3) The World’s loudest purr was from a black and white cat named Merlin, who set the record in 2015, according to https://www.pets4homes.co.uk/pet-advice/ten-interesting-facts-about-black-and-white-cats.html

 4) The most common cat in Ireland is black and white, says an article in the Irish Times.